alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 Evidently the timer it now used had resolution of 1 millisecond, but somehow the reported result is adjusted to deviate just a little, randomly, from an exact multiple of 0.001.
 It’s all very perplexing and mysterious.
 Timer resolutions just shouldn’t change, but one must accept reality.
 I can think of possible explanations like maybe my Sony wireless headphones driver interfered, or maybe there was a silent background update of Windows.
 Or, who knows, really.

-Anyway this is an example where the code to be timed is too fast to be measured with the available low resolution timer, namely `Timer_clock` which as shown earlier is defined as
+Anyway this is an example where the code to be timed is too fast to be measured with the available low resolution timer, namely `Timer_clock` which is defined as

 ~~~cpp
 using Timer_clock = std::conditional_t<std::chrono::high_resolution_clock::is_steady,